Updated: 7 days ago

 It's like what this German apologist once told me (from his point of view):

 "I never came across any fellow German or any neighbor who hates their country.
-And to be honest it baffles me how Americans are so much in your face with their flags and "America is the best country in the whole world" and then also are desperately searching for some ancestry.
+And to be honest, it baffles me how Americans are so much in your face with their flags and "America is the best country in the whole world" and then also are desperately searching for some ancestry.
 If you don't have any culture - what are you proud about?
 Nice nature?
 Imo that isn't something to be proud about, you didn't do anything to make it." - Heike Bender

 Don't get me wrong, American is a national identity we can all be proud of.
 But aren’t we so much more than that?
 We aren’t all the same.
-We are a nation of people who come from different cultures and ethnic backgrounds.
+We are a country consisting of people who come from different cultures and ethnic backgrounds.
 And the German-American ethnic group is the largest here in the United States.

 Despite the fact that German-Americans are this country’s largest ethnic group (over 50 million and growing), sadly out of that 50 million, there are only a small few who actually know about their German heritage and are proud of it.
 The only thing most Americans know about the history of Germany is WWII and Hitler, and that is a shame!
 Why is this?
 We weren't taught it in schools.
 We weren't given the proper education here in the states.